 Think back to the last time you were in your zone.
 I mean really in your zone – when a bomb exploding might not have been able to break your concentration.
 Were you able to get a ton of good work done?
 I bet you were.
 We do our best work when we’re able to completely focus on the task at hand.
 We screw up less too.
 According to an article in the Journal of Experimental Psychology, interruptions of four-and-a-half seconds triple the number of errors made post interruption.
 Yikes!
 So how did you stay in your zone last time?
 Chances are you had come in early, stayed late, or were working on the weekend to avoid being interrupted.
 Guess what?
 You don’t have to come in at odd hours to get in and stay in your zone!
 You simply have to minimize distractions or completely eliminate them altogether.
 It’s easier than you might think.

 My favorite strategy to minimize distractions is to turn off all unnecessary notifications that tend to disrupt concentration.
 I call these little productivity demons chimes, dings, and rings.
 They may seem harmless but according to a survey performed by Career Builder, 24% of workers admit to spending at least one hour each day on personal calls, emails, or texts.
-If you’re unaware your phone just received a text, you won’t feel the need to respond it.
+If you’re unaware your phone just received a text, you won’t feel the need to respond to it.
 You also won’t be zapped out of the zone you had been working so diligently in before that pesky notification alerted you.

-Chimes, Dings, and Rings May Include:
+Chimes, Dings, And Rings May Include...

 Take inventory of all the audible distractions you deal with on a daily basis that are within your control.
 Identify which notifications are indeed legitimate.
 I purposefully schedule meeting reminders within Outlook.
 I want those reminders to break me out of my zone so I can switch hats and focus my attention on reviewing notes and adequately preparing for the meeting.
 Otherwise, I might miss it or show up unprepared!
-I don’t have an internal clock that alerts me when its 15 minutes to one o’clock so I choose to keep meeting reminders turned on.
+I don’t have an internal clock that alerts me when it's 15 minutes to one o’clock so I choose to keep meeting reminders turned on.

 Turn Them Off!

 Numerous other notifications, however, cause more harm than good.
-No matter if they come from your phone, computer, tablet, or other device, if there would be no ramifications from turning these alerts off, turn them off!
+No matter if they come from your phone, computer, tablet, or other devices, if there would be no ramifications from turning these alerts off, turn them off!
 If you can’t hear them, they can’t dictate how you spend your day.
 If you don’t know how to turn certain notifications off, simply YouTube it!